aiifabbf/TOEFL-writings/writing.md

 An appropriate length of work-time is essential to efficiency at work.
 It is always difficult for one to keep his concentration for a long period of time, whether for students in class or employees at work, let alone to have his mind operate at constant efficiency.
 Various investigations have shown that people's speed of solving problems dramatically drops after an hour of intense thinking and people start to feel sleepy, from which point of time it will be quite harmful for one's health.
 It is obviously unreasonable and unenjoyable from the perspective of long term for one to trade two extra days for entertainment and rest with the sacrifice of his own health which is almost equivalent to his happiness in late life.

 The majority of people are sticking to five-weekday policy.
-It might be comfortable for only you to shift to three-weekday policy as soon as possible.
+It mi ght be comfortable for only you to shift to three-weekday policy as soon as possible.
 However, in those two days which you have spared with tiresome long hours of work in the previous three days, most of your friends and family members are probably working.
 The varied timetables bring so much conflict and collision that it will be only those who have chosen three-weekday policy like you that you can possibly hang out with.
 Contrarily, if you stick to the old-fashioned policy, you can have all the seven evenings and nights in a week for leisure with friends and families, instead of envying others in the two evenings when you work or idling in loneliness during the two extra weekend days.

 Admittedly, three-weekday policy has its edges.
 For those whose workplaces are far away from home and whom it takes several hours to commute between them, the revolutionary policy will cut down the time wasted on the way greatly.
 However, considering the impact that long intense hours of work will have on health as well as the timetable conflicts which has been discussed above, more weekdays with shorter hours at work is much more preferable even though it means waking up early for two mornings.